Chapter Nine: Throughput

 “It’s a psychological thing,” Ben said.

-Tamar came up on Julian's other side.
+Tamar came up on Julian’s other side, second wave, compact, already rolling her shoulders out in a slow, deliberate sequence that looked less like warming up than like tuning.
 She was reading the screens with her arms crossed.
-"What's the win condition," she said.
+“What’s the win condition,” she said.

 “Speed.
 Accuracy.
 Penalties compound.”

-"Okay."
-She nodded once, more to herself than to him, and began rolling her shoulders out.
+“Okay.”
+She nodded once, more to herself than to him.

 Kael was at the back of the group.
+Quiet, the one member of the cohort Julian had not yet built a read on.
 He did not move when the others moved forward.
 He stood with his weight even on both feet, looking at the field.
-When Julian glanced at him, Kael was already looking at Julian: not the look of someone who had been watching but of someone who had just turned.
+When Julian glanced at him, Kael was already looking at Julian.
 Their eyes met for half a second.
 Kael nodded, small.
 Julian nodded back.

 “Objective,” Halvorsen continued.
 “Navigate the field, secure the signal beacons, return them intact.
 Speed is recorded.
 Accuracy is weighted.
 System penalties are cumulative.
 Any failure compounds over time.”